Anonymus3301/KoolNews/README.md

-Yoou can reach this live website at https://koolnews.netlify.app/
+You can reach this live website at https://koolnews.netlify.app/